tyrann0us/Donation-Can/readme.txt

 == Changelog ==

 = 1.5.5 =
-* Reorganized the general setting page
+* Reorganized the general setting page.
-* Added new settings fields for customizing the PayPal checkout page
+* Added new settings fields for customizing the PayPal checkout page.
-* Added support for uploading an image to use on the PayPal checkout page
+* Added support for uploading an image to use on the PayPal checkout page.
-* Added separate field for configuring the PayPal sandbox email address
+* Added separate field for configuring the PayPal sandbox email address.
 * Made logging a configurable setting.
 By default logging is turned off, and if you turn it on, you must make sure the log file is writeable.
+* Added a settings field for customizing the email notification template.
+* Added support for sending receipts to donors.
+The receipt template is customizable.
 * Removed the CSS styling options from general settings page.
 Styling should now be done using the "Widget styles" menu.
+* Added a date field on the "Add donation" page for defining the date when the donation was actually received.
 * Added a widget style customization option for letting the user define his custom donation sum using a text field (only available when using radio buttons)
-* Restricted Donation Can menus to administrator level. --> is this what most people really want?
+* Restricted Donation Can menus to administrator level.
+If you want to grand other roles access to Donation Can menus, you can give one or more of the following capabilities to the role of your choice: dc_general_settings, dc_causes, dc_donations, dc_styles, dc_dashboard.
+* Layout fixes to make everything look good with the latest WordPress version.
 * Bug fix: Refunds from PayPal work correctly now.
-* Bug fix: Setting the number of recent donations to show in the latest donations widget wasn't working.
+* Bug fix: Setting the number of recent donations to show in the latest donations widget is working correctly now.
+* Bug fix: Removing CSS definitions from widget styles wasn't working properly.
+* Bug fix: Saving widget styles in WordPress 3.2.1 works now.

 = 1.5.4 =
 * Added support for replacing the default donation button with your own graphic.